Harry Sdraulig is the Layton Emerging Composer Fellow for 2019-2020.

 Layton Emerging Composer Fellowship

-The Australia Ensemble aims to foster greater engagement in and recognition of composition and chamber music activities at UNSW.
-Support from Emeritus Professor Roger Layton AM (pictured below) and Merrilyn Layton have facilitated a UNSW composition fellowship to be ofered again in 2020, valued at $10,000 for one year, for an Emerging Composer to write chamber music works as part of the Australia Ensemble’s outreach program.
+The Australia Ensemble UNSW aims to foster greater engagement in and recognition of composition and chamber music activities at UNSW.
+Support from Emeritus Professor Roger Layton AM (pictured below) and Merrilyn Layton have facilitated a UNSW composition fellowship to be offered again in 2021, valued at $10,000 for one year, for an Emerging Composer to write chamber music works as part of the Australia Ensemble’s outreach program.

-The Fellowship will have a value of $10,000 for one year to be paid as a stipend and will be awarded in 2020.
-The fellowship will engage a selected emerging composer to write two works across the course of a 12-month period – inclusive of one piece for a small ensemble and one piece for a large ensemble, as determined by UNSW.
+The Fellowship will engage a selected emerging composer to write two works across the course of a 12-month period – inclusive of one piece for a small ensemble and one piece for a large ensemble, through a competitive selection process determined by UNSW.
+The $10,000 Fellowship will be paid as a stipend to the winning applicant.

 The Emerging Composer will also be eligible for mentoring sessions with a Composition staff member from the UNSW School of the Arts and Media, member/s of the Australia Ensemble, and an external composition mentor.
 The Emerging Composer’s works will feature in at least one workshop that will be made available to current UNSW students, UNSW staff and members of the public.